Kilski64/Route-Optimization-Application/README.md

 ## What constraints can I define?

-Vehicle cargo capacity
+- Vehicle cargo capacity (weight and volume)
-Pickup and delivery quantities
+- Pickup and delivery quantities and pairings
-Fuel/range limits
+- Fuel/range limits (max travel distance per vehicle)
-[Add others: time windows, number of vehicles, depot locations, etc.]
+- Time windows (per stop, and for the start/end depot)
+- Number of vehicles
+- Depot/start location(s)
+- Load and unload time per stop
+- Maximum travel time per vehicle
+- Break/wait time allowance
+- Fixed and variable cost per vehicle
+- Penalty cost for dropped/unassigned stops

 ## How are AI suggestions generated?
 Route data is passed to the Gemini API (via Google AI Studio), which analyzes the optimized routes and returns natural-language suggestions for further efficiency improvements.

 ## What does the dashboard show?